marcin-karlinski/lubimy-czytac-scraper/README.md

 # lubimy-czytac-scraper
-A simple scraper to scrap data about the top 100 most popular books in recent months on the Polish site lubimyczytac.pl.
+A simple scraper to scrap data about the top 100 most popular books in recent months on the Polish site lubimyczytac.pl (https://lubimyczytac.pl/top100).
 Codes for both Selenium and Scrapy.

 Codes for Scrapy are located in the scrapy_project folder and for Selenium in selenium_scraper.

-<br/><br/>

 Guide for running Scrapy scraper: